 Polkadot is a project which has emerged from the Blockchain world, and was designed to do something increasingly important.

-In effect, Polkadot is the interchange and translator between multiple blockchains which creative people developing on the Ethereum blockchain have been looking for in order to build a wealth new projects and infrastructure.
+In effect, Polkadot is the interchange and translator between multiple blockchains that developers using the Ethereum blockchain have been looking for in order to build a wealth of new projects and infrastructure.

 As companies develop their own side-chains, they needed, somehow, to link these projects to Ethereum’s public blockchain.
 The question was, how?
 This is where Polkadot comes in.
 Now, for example, a bank could fork Ethereum, customize aspects of it and then use Polkadot to connect it to it with Ethereum’s public blockchain.

 For the technically minded among you, a relay chain sits at the centre of the Polkadot protocol.
 Next, developers build ‘para-chains’ on top of it, thus linking into this relay chain.
 This is different to a ‘bridge chain’, which is not built on Polkadot.
 Polkadot means you can link public and private blockchains.